fullsmartdev/React-Native-Elements/docs/index.md

 ## Demo App

-Run the pre built and configured [React Native Elements App]() on Expo which uses all of the React Native Elements components.
+Check out the pre built and configured [React Native Hackathon Starter Project](https://github.com/react-native-training/react-native-hackathon-starter) which uses all of these elements.

-Also checkout the `example/` folder to view the implementation & run the expo app locally.

 ## Roadmap